c4pt000/kernel-6.8.3-expSEHDsec-fclock-fsync-cpu/README.md

 i2c_hid_elan is now re-enabled for elan touchpad devices with mobile/laptops

-rtl8821ce is now enabled by default
+rtl8821ce is now enabled by default for problems with power saving with rtl8821ce install nl80211 with linux-libc6-dev and or remove dkms for rtl8821ce

 # 07-04-2024 fastest linux kernel on earth currently